-These are but a few examples of veridical data reported by patients in virtually every major study of near death experiences.
-They corroborate the validity of patients' claims to have been in an out-of-body state (with sensorial capabilities).
-The accuracy of veridical data from multiple studies was correlated by Dr. Janice Holden (see Section II.E above) using the strictest criteria.
-As noted above, she determined that the vast majority of veridical data were reported perfectly accurately - with only 8% having some inaccuracy.
+These veridical experiences are evidenced in every major study and help to corroborate the authenticity of the patients' claims to have been in an out-of-body state (with sensorial capabilities).
+These findings have been corroborated by many other studies, and the results have been correlated by Dr. Janice Holden (see Section II.E above) using the strictest criteria to determine the accuracy of those cases.
+She found that only 8% of patients reporting veridical data (who experienced unusual or unique occurrences during clinical death and corroborated by an independent source) had some degree of inaccuracy.
+37% were reported perfectly accurately while 55% did not qualify as veridical.

 These findings lend considerable probative force to the survival of human consciousness after bodily death, because they cannot be explained by physical causation.
 They apparently require a capacity to see and hear independently of the physical body, which cannot be explained by a physical model alone (such as hallucination arising out of narcotics, oxygen deprivation, revival of brain cells and neural functions).
-Dr. Mario Beauregard, Dr. Pim van Lommel, and Dr. Bruce Greyson have shown the vast differences between near death experiences and proposed physical explanations - like hallucinations (see below Section IV).
-Such hallucinatory activity is qualitatively different from NDEs.
-Moreover, unlike NDEs, hallucinations are random, sporadic, and highly inaccurate (see below Section IV).
+Such hallucinatory activity would be random and sporadic while the reports of patients correspond precisely to empirical data verified after the fact.